• Skip to main content

 Stress has a destructive effect on your health and can aggravate and worsen back inflammation and other health condition you may have.

-👉 Did you know that just thinking and dwelling about past mistakes can increase the inflammation levels in your body?
+Did you know that just thinking and dwelling on past mistakes can increase the inflammation levels in your body?
 (Here’s the study).

 You can’t ignore stress management if you truly want to eliminate lumbar inflammation.